Recently I sent this photo to a few friends, and the response that came back most often was, "Did he spit?"

 This gentle animal, who was my transportation along the beach, sturdily navigated up and down steps, walked and trotted through boulders, and was sure-footed traipsing on uneven terrain and sand.
-Not for a moment was I afraid of riding on his back, nor of giving him a kiss of thanks.
+I never even thought to be afraid of him, of riding on his back, nor of giving him a grateful kiss.

-How often do we stop short of doing something because we focus on what could go wrong instead of what could go right - staying in a job because it's "comfortable," staying in a relationship because it's "easier" than dating again, hesitating to say what we really think because our friends/colleagues/family may disagree?
+How often do we stop short of doing something because we focus on what could go wrong instead of what could go right - staying in a job because it's "comfortable," staying in a relationship because it's "easier," hesitating to say what we really think because our friends/colleagues/ family may disagree?

 How much of yourself are you losing by staying in your comfort zone - and not kissing the camel because you're afraid he'll spit?

-Life constantly offers a plethora of opportunities, if we choose to look and to seize them.
+Life constantly offers gobs of opportunities, if we choose to look and to seize them.
 Carpe diem, indeed..

-It's not very often that I am in the presence of a magnificent camel and have the opportunity to ride on his back.
+It's not often that I'm in the presence of a magnificent camel and have the opportunity to ride on his back.
 He deserved a kiss - and no, he didn't spit!
-(If he had, however, I would have simply washed myself in the sea.
-And had another fun life story to tell!)
+(If he had, however, I would have had another fun life story to tell!)

 Live a wealthy life.